Frequently Asked Questions.

 The CoS is a 'virtual document' similar to a database record, has a unique reference number and contains information about the trainee and the programme they have been appointed to.

-The CoS number should be used to complete and support the trainee’s Home Office Tier 2 application.
+The CoS number should be used to complete and support the trainee’s Home Office visa application.

 Please read Home Office guidance regarding making an application carefully before applying to ensure you meet all the requirements.